Spencerx/datapackager/README.md

         sudo service apache2 restart

-# Building the Datapackager Ubuntu Package
+## Building the Data Packager Ubuntu package

 Note: You'll need a build machine capable of 64-bit virtualization to do this.